kritikalpam/amiroNEWS/README.md

 ### Step 5: Build and Run

 You can now run your app on an Android emulator or a physical device.
-It should open and display your web application in a full-screen `WebView`.
 From here, you can follow the standard Google Play Store process for signing and publishing your app.